edsadr/windsurf-task-manager-workflow/README.md

     * Use the `task-list.md` rule file (available within Windsurf editor).
 This file contains instructions to guide Windsurf editor through the list sequentially.
     * In Windsurf editor Agent chat, start the process with the first task (e.g., 1.1) using this command structure:
         ```
-        Please start on 1.1 and use @task-list.md
+        Start on 1.1 and use @task-list.md
         ```
     * **Note:** You only need to reference `@task-list.md` for the very first task.
 The rules within the file should guide Windsurf editor to prompt for the next step after each completion.
 * **Output:** Windsurf editor is now set up to tackle the tasks one by one.